juicedata/juicefs/docs/en/reference/command_reference.md

 exclude keys containing PATTERN (POSIX regular expressions)

 `--include PATTERN`<br />
-only include keys containing PATTERN (POSIX regular expressions)
+Need to be used with `--exclude PATTERN`.
+Synchronize only the set of objects remaining after excluding objects containing `exclude PATTERN` (POSIX regular expressions) from the set of objects containing `include PATTERN` (POSIX regular expressions).

 `--manager value`<br />
 manager address